Everything You Need to Know About Cockroaches

 - greenhouses - a dark peaceful place, near to the garden with other pests around as roommates

 You might have noticed these pests coming out or going into your drains.
 Most species are light sensitive, like the American cockroach, so they are mostly active at night and avoid light.

 Cockroaches may carry or spread a range of bacteria and diseases such as:

-Cockroaches can also carry viruses such as poliovirus.
+Cockroaches can carry viruses such as the poliovirus.
 Also, cockroaches can trigger asthma or induce allergic reactions.
 Many people suffer from allergies towards both cockroach faeces and body parts.
 For this reason, pest control companies use specially designed vacuum cleaners to eliminate both live and dead insects and their body parts.

 Depending on the species.
 Nevertheless, most cockroaches can glide the least.
 Household pest cockroaches can fly 2-3 meters at best, most species are only able to glide.
 However, cockroaches generally tend not to use their flying abilities.

 From live sightings of these bugs to cockroach droppings, there are many ways to check if your property is infested.
 The main indicator is their live presence.

 Other indicators include:

 - shell casings